 If you do not have a clear idea how many clusters there should

-subclust function, can be used to initialize iterative optimization-based
+can be used to initialize iterative optimization-based clustering

-subclust function finds the clusters by using the subtractive clustering
+finds the clusters by using the subtractive clustering method.

-take input-output training data and generate a Sugeno-type fuzzy inference system that
+one-pass method to take input-output training data and generate a Sugeno-type fuzzy inference system

 Bezdec, J.C., Pattern Recognition with Fuzzy Objective Function Algorithms, Plenum Press, New York, 1981.

-Chiu, S., "Fuzzy Model Identification Based on Cluster Estimation," Journal of Intelligent & Fuzzy Systems, Vol. 2, No. 3, Spet.
+Chiu, S., "Fuzzy Model Identification Based on Cluster Estimation," Journal of Intelligent & Fuzzy Systems, Vol. 2, No. 3, Sept.
 1994.